-- The online application must be completed and all supporting files uploaded no later than November 1.
+- The online application must be completed, and all supporting files uploaded no later than October 15, 2023.

-- The application must be accompanied by an acknowledgment and endorsement letter from the caucus chair on behalf of the executive committee or officiating body of the caucus.
+- The application must be accompanied by an acknowledgment and endorsement letter from the caucus chair on behalf of the officiating body of the caucus.

-- The applicant must agree to have the project shared on MLANET and highlighted at the annual meeting.
+- The applicant must agree to have the project shared on MLANET and highlighted in MLAConnect.

 Past Award Recipients

 - 2023: Latinx Caucus: Hispanic/Latinx Inclusive Terminologies Project

 - 2019: Pharmacy and Drug Information Section: The Pharmacy Citation Format Guide

 - 2018: Dental Section: A Comprehensive Summary of Services and Resources Provided by Librarians in support of CODA Accredited Predoctoral (DDS/DMD) Dental Education Programs in the United States and Canada